Intrapersonal communication: Types

 Among the inner verbal forms of intrapersonal communication, an often-discussed contrast is between self-talk and inner dialogue.
 In the case of inner dialogue, two or more positions are considered and the exchange takes place by contrasting them.
 It usually happens in the form of different voices taking turns in arguing for their position.
 This can be conceptualized in analogy to interpersonal communication as an exchange of different subjects, selves, or I-positions within the same person.
 For example, when facing a difficult decision, one part of a person may argue in favor of one option while another part prefers a different option.
 Inner dialogue can also take the form of an exchange with an imagined partner.
 This is the case when anticipating a discussion with one's spouse or during imaginary conversations with celebrities or lost relatives.
 For self-talk or inner monologue, on the other hand, there is no split between different positions.
 It is speech directed at oneself, as when commenting on one's performance or telling oneself to "try again".
 Self-talk can be positive or negative depending on how the person evaluates themself.
 For example, after having failed an exam, a student may engage in negative self-talk by saying "I'm so stupid" or in positive self-talk, like "don't worry" or "I'll do better next time".

 There are many differences between self-talk and inner dialogue.
 Inner dialogue is usually more complex.
 It can be used to simulate social situations and examine a topic from different angles.
 Its goal is frequently to explore the differences between conflicting points of view, to make sense of strange positions, and to integrate different perspectives.
 It also plays a central role in identity construction and self-organization.
 One function of self-talk is self-regulation.
 Other functions include self-distancing, motivation, self-evaluation, and reflection.
 Self-talk often happens in reaction to or anticipation of certain situations.
 It can help the agent prepare an appropriate response.
 It may also be used to regulate emotions and cope with unpleasant experiences as well as monitor oneself.
 Self-talk and inner dialogue are distinct phenomena but one can quickly turn into the other.
 For example, an intrapersonal communication may start as self-talk and then evolve into inner dialogue as more positions are considered.

-Intrapersonal communication is linked to a great range of phenomena.
-They include planning, problem-solving, and internal conflict resolution, as well as judgments about oneself and other people.
+Intrapersonal communication is linked to a range of phenomena including planning, problem-solving, and internal conflict resolution, as well as judgments about oneself and other people.
 Other forms are perception and understanding as well as conceptualization and interpretation of environmental cues.
 Further phenomena are data processing like drawing inferences, thinking, and self-persuasion as well as memory, introspection, dreaming, imagining, and feeling.